Good Earth Farm | ![]() |

 the night temperatures are warm before putting your plants in the garden.

 Cucumbers will not grow if the soil is cold.
+If there are a couple of cold nights in a row, they can die within a couple of days of being transplanted in the garden.
 Depending on the weather this

 year, you may want to wait a week after bringing home your cucumber seedlings